antlanger/Semperidem/README.md

 * a message which indicates that the engine is starting
 * logs of events, which will either be KeyEvents, MouseEvents, ApplicationEvents, or logs of an example layer called Semperidem_Example_Layer.
 This layer will be called every frame (OnUpdate).

-When you want to shutdown the engine, just click the red cross on the windwo tab.
+When you want to shutdown the engine, just click the cross on the windwo tab.

 ![Window](https://user-images.githubusercontent.com/91611690/160697302-7a0348f4-d357-464f-a580-6760b5a36703.PNG)
 ![Console](https://user-images.githubusercontent.com/91611690/160697314-a2be4af1-fbb8-478d-ba1b-0d1389935d4e.PNG)